 A trust deed must be included in all trust funds in Australia.
 This s a legal document which includes:

-It’s important to include a trust deed in the terms and structure of your trust because otherwise it will be difficult to set up the trust fund.
-To ensure you do this correctly, we recommend seeking assistance from a lawyer or an accountant.
+It's important to include a trust deed in the terms and structure of your trust because otherwise it will be difficult to set up the trust fund.
+To ensure you do this correctly, we recommend seeking legal and financial assistance from a lawyer or an accountant.
+They will be able to advise on the tax implications of your trust fund, as well as settle any legal issues to assist with a future smooth distribution.

-Depending on the state you’re living in, stamp duty may apply when you establish a trust.
-It is important to allow yourself enough time and additional funds to meet those payment requirements.
+Depending on the state you're living in, stamp duty may apply when you establish a trust.
+It is important to allow yourself enough time and additional funds to deal with those payment requirements online.

 A trust must have its own tax file number for Australian tax purposes.
 This number will be used by the trustee to lodge income tax returns for each financial year.
-If the trustee is engaging in business activities using the trust it will also need an Australian Business Number.
-This includes making investments or trades, or operating a business.
+If the trustee is engaging in business activities using the the trust's net income, it will also need an Australian Business Number.
+This includes any specific investment or trade activities, or operating a business.

-The bank account should be opened under the name of the trustee.
+The bank account should be opened under the name of the trustee, as this will create a channel for trust income to flow into.

-Once the bank account has been opened, the trust fund becomes operational, and you can accept contributions or make investments.
+Once the bank account has been opened, the trust fund becomes operational, and you can accept income contributions, or make investments.
 These must be done according to the terms in the trust deed.

 There are multiple ways that trust funds can pay out.
 This will depend on what trust you have decided to set up.
 There are several different types of trusts that individuals could use.
 They include:

-1. Discretionary family trusts: trusts used to hold family assets or conduct a family business.
+1. Discretionary family trust: trusts used to hold family assets, conduct a family business or arrange future payouts to a family group.

-2. Fixed trusts: a trust where the benefits (the assets and/or income) are fixed.
+2. Fixed trusts: a trust where the benefits (the distribution of assets and/or income) are fixed.
 This means that the trustee has no discretion on how it is distributed.

 3. Fixed unit trusts: like a fixed trust except the capital and income among the beneficiaries is shared based on how many units they have in the trust.